-15.3 How to terminate this MSA
+14.3 How to terminate this exclusive MSA

-Provided the conditions in clause 15.1 or 15.2 are satisfied, you or we (respectively) will give a written termination notice stating the reason for the termination and the day on which the termination takes effect (which may be immediately).
+Provided the conditions in clause 14.1 or 14.2 are satisfied, you or we (respectively) will give a written termination notice stating the reason for the termination and the day on which the termination takes effect (which may be immediately).

-16 Consequences of termination
+15 Consequences of termination

-- At the expiration or termination of this MSA, all amounts owing by one party to the other pursuant to this MSA become immediately due and payable in accordance with this MSA. - (2) Clauses 8, 12, 14, 17 and 19 of this MSA and any other terms which are intended to have operation following termination, will survive termination of this MSA. - (3) Termination or expiry of this MSA is without prejudice to any rights or liabilities of the parties accruing as at the date of termination.
+- (1) At the expiration or termination of this exclusive MSA, all amounts owing by one party to the other pursuant to this exclusive MSA become immediately due and payable in accordance with this exclusive MSA. - (2) Clauses 7, 11, 13, 16 and 18 of this exclusive MSA and any other terms which are intended to have operation following termination, will survive termination of this exclusive MSA. - (3) Termination or expiry of this exclusive MSA is without prejudice to any rights or liabilities of the parties accruing as at the date of termination.

-17 Notices
+16 Notices

-- (1) A notice or other communication connected with this MSA has no legal effect unless it is in writing. - (2) For notices to us, our postal address is Level 15, Freshwater Place, 2 Southbank Boulevard, Southbank, VIC, 3006; and our email address is supplierservices@saputo.com. - (3) For notices to you, your postal, facsimile and email addresses are as specified in the I&I Form or as otherwise notified to us from time to time.
+- A notice or other communication connected with this exclusive MSA has no legal effect unless it is in writing. - (2) For notices to us, our postal address is Level 14, 28 Freshwater Place, Southbank, Victoria, 3006 and our email address is supplierservices@saputo.com. - (3) For notices to you, your postal and email addresses are as specified in the Details section or as otherwise notified to us in writing from time to time.

-18 Variations to this MSA
+17 Variations to this exclusive MSA

-18.1 Variation by Supplier
+17.1 Variation by Supplier

-You cannot unilaterally vary this MSA.
+You cannot unilaterally vary this exclusive MSA.

-18.2 Variation by SDA
+17.2 Variation by SDA

-- (1) Subject to 18.2(2), we cannot unilaterally vary this MSA. - (2) We can only unilaterally vary this MSA to comply with any changes in Law and only to the extent necessary to comply with the change in Law.
+- Subject to 17.2(2), we cannot unilaterally vary this exclusive MSA. - (2) We can only unilaterally vary this exclusive MSA to comply with any changes in Law and only to the extent necessary to comply with the change in Law.
 If a variation needs to be made, we will provide you with written notice of any such change, the reasons for it and the day the variation takes effect.

-18.3 Deemed mutual variations
+17.3 Deemed mutual variations

-A variation to this MSA will be deemed to be mutually agreed by each of the Supplier and SDA (or, in the case of a Sharefarming Arrangement, the owner, sharefarmer and SDA) in the following circumstances:
+A variation to this exclusive MSA will be deemed to be mutually agreed by each of the Supplier and SDA (or, in the case of a Sharefarming Arrangement, the owner, sharefarmer and SDA) in the following circumstances:

-- if you request to vary any details in your l&I Form (e.g. an email address or bank account), and SDA accepts your request; or - (2) if we announce a step-up to the Minimum Price in accordance with clause 4.4.
+- if you request to vary any personal details in writing (e.g. an email address or bank account), and SDA accepts your request; - if we announce an increase (of any kind) or step-up to the Minimum Price; or - (3) if the person named in item C.20 of the Details section signs a written request to vary the Milk Proceeds Percentages.

-18.4 Other variations
+17.4 Other variations

-Other than as permitted by clause 18.2 and 18.3, this MSA may otherwise only be varied by written agreement between you and SDA.
+Other than as permitted by clause 17.2 and 17.3, this exclusive MSA may otherwise only be varied by written agreement between you and SDA.
 However, no variation can be made if such variation would contravene the Competition and Consumer (Industry Codes - Dairy) Regulations 2019.

-19 Miscellaneous
+18 Miscellaneous